 There is an insurance levy on the gross amount received by an insurer in respect of certain insurance premiums.
 The rate is 3 per cent for non-life insurance and 1 per cent for life insurance.
 There are exceptions for reinsurance; voluntary health insurance; marine, aviation and transit insurance; export credit insurance; and certain dental insurance contracts.

 Bank levy

-Section 126AA of the Stamp Duties Consolidation Act 1999 provides for a levy on certain financial institutions (known as the bank levy).
-This has been extended to the end of 2023.
+Section 126AA of the Stamp Duties Consolidation Act 1999 provides for a levy on certain financial institutions which applied until the end of 2023.